maycem-chouaibi/langchain_digitalguidebook_suggestions/README.md

 # Indeply Project

 A Flask-based AI tour guide application that provides personalized travel recommendations using LangChain and Groq.
+This project uses PostgreSQL for the DB.
+This project is UV friendly.

 ## Features